Andy Ibáñez Player Props: Tigers vs. Twins

-On Saturday, Andy Ibanez (.414 on-base percentage in past 10 games, 158 points above season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Jose De Leon.
+On Sunday, Andy Ibanez (.414 on-base percentage in past 10 games, 158 points above season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Louie Varland.
 First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Twins.
+In his last game he had a hitless showing (0-for-3) against the Twins.

 Andy Ibáñez Game Info & Props vs. the Twins